Best Yellowstone National Park Tours

 One great way to experience Yellowstone the way park pioneers did, is by horseback.
 Yellowstone National Park Lodges offers horseback riding trips that leave from either Roosevelt, or Canyon Village.
 The trips are either 1 or 2 hours, and are perfect for families, as anyone over the age of 8 is permitted to ride.

-Many other companies offer backpacking trips where either a horse or a llama carries your belongings, while you ride it.
+If you’re interested in multi-day stock-supported trips, many other companies offer backcountry trips where either a horse or a llama carries your belongings, while you ride it.
 Wildland Llamas’ Yellowstone llama trips are some of the highest rated options for stock-supported trips in the Park.
 To see a complete list of companies, click here.

 Yellowstone lodges operates scenic cruises on Yellowstone Lake.
 The boat leaves from Bridge Bay Marina and takes a leisurely cruise along the water, circling Stevenson Island before heading back to shore.
 Captained by a Yellowstone expert, visitors are sure to learn a thing or two about the park and Lake Yellowstone, specifically.